27 November 2010

-You know that things must be getting desperate in Ireland when significant numbers of the country’s population want to draft in the controversial and famously outspoken Ryanair chief executive, Michael O’Leary to help run the country.
+You know that things must be getting desperate in Ireland when the Irish want to draft in Ryanair chief executive, Michael O’Leary to help run the country.

-According to a Reuters report the no-nonsense Cork-born airline chief, whose opinion of the country’s politicians is regularly expressed in expletives, is a popular choice as the country seeks to extricate itself from the mire.
+According to a Reuters report, the no-nonsense Cork-born airline chief executive, whose opinion of the country’s politicians is regularly expressed in expletives, is a popular choice as the country seeks to extricate itself from the mire.
 But O’Leary has ruled out entering politics.

-One reason for market sniffiness was because of skepticism that any Irish government, of whatever stripe, is going to be capable of delivering the required €15bn of austerity cuts over the next four years without widespread civil unrest.
+One reason for market sniffiness was the skepticism that any Irish government, of whatever stripe, would be able to deliver the required €15bn of austerity cuts over the next four years without civil unrest.

 Investors are also concerned about the lack of any reference made in the “recovery plan” to the restructuring of the banks – which in Ireland include Bank of Ireland, Allied Irish Banks and Anglo Irish.
 To add to investor unease, the EFSF is now perceived as being too feeble for the task that awaits it, in view of the likely domino effect on other PIIGS countries should Ireland go bust.